Horse Fly Control

 Horse Fly Control: How To Get Rid of Horse Flies

 Horse flies are one of the most aggressive species of fly.
-Unlike a common housefly, Horse Flies have sharp, blade-like mouthparts that can tear into flesh.
+Unlike a common housefly, horse flies have sharp, blade-like mouthparts that can tear into flesh.
 This makes them a big irritant wherever they are found.
-Horse Flies frequently infest farms where they rip into livestock, biting them and drawing blood.
+Horse flies frequently infest farms, where they rip into livestock, biting them and drawing blood.
 They even get their name from their tendency to attack and feed on horses in pastures.

 Identification